mmddb/finalProject/dissertation.md

-#  Background
+# Introduction

-   ！！target user and market 可以留到 introduction ？
+### x

+The project foucus on building a production-grade back-end server, for the test use, a front-end UI was developed.

+### x

-### 1 Target User and Market
+### Target User and Market

 The proposed application targets clients and drivers in short haul transport market and aims to help both parties complete the transportation.
 The client party including students who need transport their stuff after graduate, buyer or seller trading in Ebay, ordinary people who need transport bulky items sometimes and small businesses which need some transportation just in city.
 The driver party including individual drivers who have big cars like van, pick up or trucks and small local carrier companies.